 "Hi I'm Karl Rove!
 Nice to meetcha!" he said, extending a hand to Kelly Goodridge, of Newtown, Conn.

-Rove drew a few protesters, too.
+Rove's appearance drew a few protesters, too.
 Outside, Walter Gafforio, 63, a Vietnam veteran from West Babylon representing Veterans for Peace, held a large sign reading "Torturer," referring to the Abu Ghraib prison scandal in Iraq.
-Rove was interrupted twice by protesters.
-He said: "Thanks for buying the book."
+Rove's signing was interrupted twice by protesters inside.
+Rove said: "Thanks for buying the book."

-Henn and Hannelore Totsas, both 73, of South Jamesport, said they were political independents who respected Rove.
+Henn and Hannelore Totsas, both 73, of South Jamesport, said they were political independents who respected Rove as a "historic figure."

 "He will go down in history," Henn said.
 His wife finished the sentence: "Controversial or not."